bitsbakery/callme/readme.md

 If the listed mutable operations are invoked on the same object on more than one thread at a time, that certainly will wreak havoc.

-However, invoking delegates with the functions `.invoke(...)` and `operator()`, and invoking `Event<...>` with the functions `.raise()` and `operator()` are immutable operations for `Delegate<...>`/`OwningDelegate<...>`/`Event<...>` themselves.
+However, invoking delegates with the functions `.invoke(...)`/`operator()`, and invoking `Event<...>` with the functions `.raise()`/`operator()` does not mutate `Delegate<...>`/`OwningDelegate<...>`/`Event<...>` themselves.
 Invoking the same delegate/event object on more than one thread at a time will not break that delegate/event object.
 But this says nothing about the targets and their ability to cope with such multithreaded calls.
 For example, if a target somehow protects itself with synchronization primitives, or its invocation does not mutate the target itself, or the target is fully stateless, then its multithreaded invocation via `CallMe` is safe.

 `CallMe` currently does not mark `invoke(...)`/`operator()`/`raise()` with the `const` qualifier, keeping transitive immutability in mind: some targets may mutate themselves when invoked via delegates, but it is their business.
 Lifting const-correctness from targets up to the level of delegates/events would complicate the implementation of the latter.
 For example, `Event<...>` currently can have many subscribed callbacks, some of which may mutate their subscribers while others may not.
-Strict implementation of const-correctness in `Event<...>` would require separately subscribing const- and mutable targets (with different `subscribe(...)` overloads), having two separate `raise()` functions for const- and mutable cases.
-The abstraction of const-correctness seems to be too expensive and wrong for `CallMe` (counter arguments are accepted).